8:25 Registration and Continental Breakfast

 Click here for more information about Robert.

 David worked in sales at CDW in Chicago, IL.
-David earned his B.A. degree in History from Wake Forest University in 2007.
+David earned his B.A. in History from Wake Forest University.

 As a Double Deac, David is an avid Wake Forest sports fan.
 He is an Eagle Scout and enjoys running, NASCAR, and spending time with his wife and four children.